jbdemonte/mongoose-elasticsearch-xp/README.md

 ### Adding fields
-`es_fields` allows to add some fields which does not exist in the mongoose schema.
+`es_extend` allows to add some fields which does not exist in the mongoose schema.
 It is defined in the options of the schema definition.
 When adding some fields, `es_type` and `es_value` are mandatories.